 I think these may be a niche South Australian thing, but even then there is very little information on them (one of the few times Google has really let me down).
 Nangari itself was part of a Soth Australia settlement called Taldra that was opened because of the railway back in 1913 but ‘closed’ in the 1980’s with the last census in 2016 showing that Taldra had a population of 36.

 The Nangari burgers were something that we often used for Boy Scouts and Girl Guides (Girl Scouts) for large event barbecues where the goals were ease and low costs.
 This is definitely a poor version of a hamburger that includes a batter element (flour and milk) to spread the more expensive meat included within it.
-I recall it as being runny and pour onto the BBQ almost like a pancake yet the hand-drawn copy of the recipe used and others I managed to find all produce a somewhat thicker batter that is scooped.
+I recall it as being runny and poured onto the BBQ almost like a pancake yet the hand-drawn copy of the recipe used and others I managed to find all produce a somewhat thicker batter that is scooped.

 If that background hasn’t turned you off, should you cook it the results are actually very good, and if you don’t tell anyone they have never picked up on the unique composition.
-This recipe also stepped up and uses a bread roll than my memory of slices of bread (more them memory of the counting of slices of bread and calculating how many loaves we needed to buy).
+This recipe also stepped up and uses a bread roll than my memory of slices of bread (more them my memory of the counting of slices of bread and calculating how many loaves we needed to buy).

 4. Scotch Steak